HarshilGandhi148/SpellBowlQuiz/README.md

 # SpellBowlQuiz
-Used to generate a quiz on Indiana Academic Spell Bowl Words 2023 - 2024
+Used gtts to create a Spelling Test (June 2023)